Chemaclass/chemaclass.com/content/readings/2023-10-31-crucial-conversations.md

 [extra]
-subtitle = "Tools for Talking When Stakes are High" pages = "200" author = "Kerry Patterson, Stephen R. Covey, Joseph Grenny, Ron McMillan, Al Switzler" static_thumbnail = "https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1497193248i/15014.jpg" expand_preview = true
+subtitle = "Tools for Talking When Stakes are High" pages = "200" author = "Patterson, Grenny, McMillan, Switzler" static_thumbnail = "https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1497193248i/15014.jpg"
+expand_preview = false
 +++

 <img border="0" src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1497193248i/15014.jpg" >

+<!-- more -->

 When stakes are high, opinions vary, and emotions run strong, you have three choices: Avoid a crucial conversation and suffer the consequences; handle the conversation badly and suffer the consequences; or read Crucial Conversations and discover how to communicate best when it matters most.

-<!-- more -->

 > If you don't talk it out, then you'll act it out.